nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_synchronization.md

 arc sync -r https://github.com/nfdi4plants/ARC/tree/Example-ARC.git
 ```

-**Note:** If your local repository is not connected to a remote repository, `arc sync` will only track LFS files and stage and commit changes to your local repository.
+> :bulb: If your local repository is not connected to a remote repository, `arc sync` will only track LFS files and stage and commit changes to your local repository.
 The Commander will not pull or push any changes.

 <!-- TODO